Kim Riggins, Owner

-In 2004 I found myself relocating from Charleston, SC to Asheville.
+As an adult I moved about a bit, always enjoying the journey, but in 2004 found myself relocating from Charleston, SC to Asheville, NC.
 I was headed "home".
-My intense appreciation of the region, coupled with an entrepreneurial spirit, sparked my interest in the map publishing business when, in the summer of 2018, I was introduced to Larry and Outdoor Paths.
-I've always been drawn to maps and the sense of adventure they elicit.
+An intense appreciation of the region, coupled with an entrepreneurial spirit, sparked my interest in the map publishing business when, in the summer of 2018, I was introduced to Larry Odoski and Outdoor Paths Publishing.

 In October of 2018 Larry and his wife, Irene, passed the Outdoor Paths Publishing torch to me.
 I am honored to continue the legacy and respect the opportunity to serve their customers with the same enthusiasm and consideration as did they.